 Protein Powder For Smoothies

-Currently, our favorite protein powder is Zego Pure Protein.
+Currently, my favourite protein powder is Zego Pure Protein.
 This is because it’s a single ingredient option, and super allergy friendly.
 The Zego Pure Protein is made from sacha inchi seeds only.

-There are a lot of other protein options on the market, but I’ve found the more ingredients there are, the more chances for cross contamination via raw materials.
+There are a lot of other protein options on the market, but I’ve found the more ingredients there are, the more chances for cross-contact via raw materials.
 I’m also not a fan of protein isolates, and honestly, there’s way too much pea protein in everything these days.

 When selecting a protein powder, look for clean options that don’t contain a lot of fillers.
 Also select something that will complement the food you’re already serving.